Data Protected - Switzerland

 Switzerland has implemented a provision that is similar to Article 13 of the Privacy and Electronic Communications Directive.
 The provision is part of the Swiss Unfair Competition Act and has been in effect since 1 April 2007.

 Cookies that do not contain or relate to personal data (i.e. that are not connected to persons identified or identifiable from the perspective of the person using the cookies) are not restricted (e.g., typical session cookies).
-If cookies (or similar techniques such as clear GIFs or web-beacons) are related to identified or identifiable persons or otherwise connected to personal data, then they may be used only if: (i) the they are required for the provision of telecommunications services or invoicing of such services; or (ii) the user has been informed about their processing, their purpose and that the user can decline the processing of related data.
+If cookies (or similar techniques such as clear GIFs or web-beacons) are related to identified or identifiable persons or otherwise connected to personal data, then they may be used only if: (i) they are required for the provision of telecommunications services or invoicing for such services; or (ii) the user has been informed about their processing, their purpose and that the user can decline the processing of related data.
 However, there is so far no requirement under Swiss law to obtain the user's consent for using cookies.

 Conditions for direct marketing by e-mail to individual subscribers